Chapelfield Gardens: City walls and St Mary in the Fields

 One of the earliest sections of Norwich's flint city wall was built on what would be the future boundary of Chapelfield Gardens, possibly dating from around 1253.
 This was referred to directly in 1256.
 The chapel of St Mary in the Fields was associated with the land on which Chapelfield Gardens now resides; in 1406 the citizens of Norwich "claimed four acres and an half of ground which belonged to Chapel in the Field [...] lying in Chapel-field Croft, within the city ditch, on which it abutted south".
 "Chapelfield" gets its name from this association.
-The chapel was destroyed in the dissolution of the monasteries in 1545 and the land was granted to a private citizen.
-In 1558, Cunningham's map of Norwich showed the triangle of open ground that would become Chapelfield Gardens, including grazing cattle and practising archers.
-The land was sold to the city in 1569 to be held in a trust.
-It was leased during this time, also as archery butts and as grazing land.
+The land was used for farming at this time.